klee421/cs32-final-project/README.md

   {'name': 'PRINCETON', 'fee': 5000, 'period': [(2, 2021), (11, 2021)]}
 ]

-### Work To Be Done

-#### Next Step
-Solve the second (and last) high-level sub-problem.
-That is, given the list of dictionaries as shown above, I need to produce a list of dictionaries that looks like:
+I solved the second (and last) high-level sub-problem as well.
+That is, given the list of dictionaries as shown above, my script produces a list of dictionaries that looks like:

 [
   {'name': 'HARVARD', 'Dec 2020': 3000, 'Jan 2021': 3000, 'Feb 2021': 3000,..., 'Dec 2021': 3000, 'Jan 2022': 3000},